Huzaifa201017/RomanUrdu-Compiler/readme.md

 ## Phase 1(Lexical Analyzer):

 In the phase 1 we have developed an Lexical Analyzer , which analyzes the source code and convert it into (token,lexime) pairs , which will be used by the parser(not yet developed)

 ### Files related to this phase are:
 - lexer.h     (Utility classes for lexical analyzer)
 - lexer.cpp   (Function definitions for above class member functions)
-- main.cpp    (sample code to test above classes and functions etc)
+- DFA.pdf      (DFA of the language)
+- definition.txt  (Regular exxpressions of the language)

 ### Problems Faced:
 - We haven't faced any major issues while the development of this phase.
 There were some confusions regarding the syntax of the language and also the pattern of our (token , lexime) pairs for some of our language parts, but we then got the solution ,after a little discussion with our Instructor and his assistant.

-### Execution:

-To run this project , you first have to load the project in the vscode.
-- Open new terminal
-- Enter command: 'g++ main.cpp -o a.out'
-- This will make an executable file in your folder (a.out)
-- Now execute it with the command:
-- ./a.out path/to/sourceCode.ru

-- e.g in this case it would be:
-- ./a.out sample_code.ru

-; where sample_code.ru is the file of the source code.

 ### Note:
 In the attached DFA diagram :